askdialog/dialog-custom-sdk/README.md

 ### Theming (Still in construction)

 We are currently working on the theming part so you may find some issues.
-Contact us if you need more customisation.
+Contact us if you need more customization.

-⚠️ Title, description and content properties are used only to theme the vue component for the moment.
+⚠️ Title, description and content properties are used only to theme the Vue component for the moment.

 ```typescript
 const client = new Dialog({